bfeif/personal-website/content/posts/the-only-plotting-tool-a-data-scientist-needs.md

 ![Athlete Height Histogram Visualization Comparison](/images/athlete-height-histogram-visualization-comparison.png "Athlete Height Histogram Visualization Comparison")

-[Seaborn gives the four methods above for comparing two histograms](https://seaborn.pydata.org/generated/seaborn.histplot.html).
-Which one looks the best?
-Stacking bars, or showing them side by side?
+Which one looks the best: showing bars side by side, overlapping bars, stacking bars, or the nauseating "fill" approach all the way on the right?
 With ECDFs, there's one clear method:

 ```python
 # Plot a separate distribution for each sex.